 Walking along its many elegant pedestrian thoroughfares, particularly in and around the first district, there was not a single moment when I did not find myself awestruck by its ever-impressive architecture.
 Whether in the historic city centre, in the traditional wine taverns or on the other side of the Danube — its many contemporary and historic buildings coexist in a strikingly innovative manner.

 But that doesn’t mean that Vienna is only about fascinating architecture.
-In fact, there are more things to see in Vienna and tourist experiences to try than one can imagine.
+There are more things to see in Vienna and tourist experiences to try than one can imagine.

 What To See In Vienna